shields-ctr/svelte-yjs/README.md

 Then point a browser at http://localhost:5173 and duplicate the tab.
 Edits in one window will affect the forms in all other windows!

-There is no custom glue code, just a plain old svelte application; all the hassle is taken care of with Yjs and Syncrostate.
+There is no custom glue code(apart from the SyncroState constructor), just a plain old svelte application; all the hassle is taken care of with Yjs and Syncrostate.

 # Next steps